Dominican sugar imports tied to forced labor rejected by US – KION546

 “Manufacturers like Central Romana, who fail to abide by our laws, will face consequences as we root out these inhumane practices from U.S. supply chains,” said AnnMarie Highsmith with the CBP’s Office of Trade.

 A spokeswoman for the company did not immediately return a text message seeking comment.
-Central Romana, which has long faced those types of accusations, is the Dominican Republic’s largest sugar producer in an industry that exports more than $100 million worth of products to the U.S. every year.
+La Central Romana, which has long faced those types of accusations, is the Dominican Republic’s largest sugar producer.

 The announcement was cheered by activists who have long decried the treatment of tens of thousands of workers who live and work on sprawling sugarcane fields, many of them Haitian migrants or descendants of them.